Port St. Joe, Florida: Water

+The Gulf Intracoastal Waterway (GIWW), a federally maintained canal with a channel of 12 ft deep by 125 ft wide, connects Port St. Joe to Panama City and Apalachicola.

-The Port of Port St. Joe shipping channel is congressionally authorized to a depth of 35 ft and connects to the shipping lanes of the Gulf of Mexico and to the world.
+The Port of Port St. Joe shipping channel is congressionally authorized to a depth of 35 ft and connects to the shipping lanes of the Gulf of Mexico.
 Existing facilities include a manufacturer of chemical lime from dolomite, a chemical plant, a 9 million ton/year dry bulk barge-to-rail transloading terminal, and a builder of dive-cruise ships.

 Rail

 The AN Railway previously served the industries and port of Port St. Joe and had a history of transporting a variety of products including wood chips and other forest products, chemicals, and coal.
 In light of the latter, most of its 96 mi mainline consisted of heavy duty, 140 lb rail on concrete ties.
 The AN connected with the Class I CSX Transportation at Chattahoochee, Florida.
 There is currently no rail service in Port St. Joe.